smruti25/WITACE_Hackathon-Waste-Materials-/README.md

 “Electricity Generation with Reducing Air-Pollution” (From Waste Materials)

 Contents :
-•	Submission or project name
+Submission or project name
+Contents
 Short description
 What's the problem?
 How can technology help?
 The idea
 Demo video
 The architecture
 Long description
 Project roadmap
 Getting started
 Live demo
-	Conclusion
+Built with
+Contributing
+Versioning
+Authors
+License
+Acknowledgments

 #SHORT DESCRIPTION :-
 •	What’s the Problem ?